 - Monthly Search Volume: This is the approximate number of searches that show up each month for that term.

-Subtopics are shorter pieces of content that answer a specific question about the topic covered in your pillar page.
-When you add a new subtopic, you'll be able to view analytics in the Subtopic validation section to determine if your subtopic is a good fit.
-In addition to Domain Authority and Monthly Search Volume, you will also see Topic Similarity, which measures how closely your subtopic relates back to the topic on a scale of 0 - 100%.
+Subtopic keywords are shorter pieces of content that answer a specific question about the topic covered in your pillar page.
+When you add a new subtopic keyword, you'll see analytics in the Subtopic Keyword sidebar pane for Monthly Search Volume and Topic Similarity, which measures how closely your subtopic relates back to the topic on a scale of 0 - 100%.

-You can attach the following types of content to your subtopics:
+You can attach the following types of content to your subtopic keywords:

 - One of your HubSpot blog posts, landing pages, or website pages